Drag

 Your child has likely faced and overcome difficult challenges and transitions before, so they can certainly do it again—especially with your support.
 Remind them of the times they persevered through tough times or changes, knowing you’re helping them to build the confidence and skills that will carry them for a lifetime.

+If your family could use some additional support, reach out to our team at Bend.
 We’re here to help you through every season of parenting.